sqlparser/python_data_lineage/README.md

-Gudu SQLFlow Lite version for python can also automatically extract table and column constraints, as well as relationships between tables and fields, from [DDL scripts exported from the database](https://docs.gudusoft.com/6.-sqlflow-ingester/introduction) and generate an ER Diagram
+Gudu SQLFlow Lite version for python can also automatically extract table and column constraints, as well as relationships between tables and fields, from [DDL scripts exported from the database](https://docs.gudusoft.com/6.-sqlflow-ingester/introduction) and generate an ER Diagram.

 ### Automatically visualize data lineage